parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 It's naturally different from a technological standpoint: we have faster connections, better browser standards, tighter security and new media formats.
 But it is also different in the values it espouses.
 Today, we are so far from that initial vision of linking documents to share knowledge that it's hard to simply browse the web for information without constantly being asked to buy something, like something, follow someone, share the page on Facebook or sign up to some newsletter.
 All the while being tracked and profiled.

-In the guise of being user-centered, the modern web has become user-hostile.

 Almost every website you go to today reports your activities to third parties that you most likely neither know nor trust.
 They record where you come from, what pages you visit, how long you stay on each, where you click and where you go next.
 In fact, since so many websites report to the same third parties, these companies can essentially have your web history on file as you go from link-to-link, website to website.
 Like an omnipotent eye embedded on Sir Berners-Lee's global system of interlinked documents, noting down everything you do and reporting to private entities who then sell this information for profit.

 These companies build profiles, anonymous at first, with your interests and navigational behavior.
 These profiles can then get increasingly personal: they might include your email addresses, home address, income, educational history, political affiliation, information on your family.
-Over time, they can cross-reference all this information with your location data to figure out where you work, which restaurants you go to, where you gym is.
+Over time, they can cross-reference all this information with your location data to figure out where you work, which restaurants you go to, where your gym is.
 Recently, we even learned that Google was able to associate your offline purchases with your online ad viewing history (albeit *anonymously*, it would appear).
 Once they have that, they can look into your behavior and psychology: what kind of ads do you tend to click on?
 What kind of messages resonate most with you?
 What are the best strategies to influence your opinion?

 <figure>
   <img src="/img/against-user-hostile-web/Cambridge-Analytica-youtube-2017.png" alt="Screenshot of Mr. Alexander Nix presenting the work of Cambridge Analytica, video The Power of Big Data and Psychographics on Youtube" />